gestadieu/sfAdminThemejRollerPlugin/README.markdown

 ## Changelog

+* version 0.1.4: add a 'show' view parameter for generator.yml.
+Default on link (when you specify =yourfield).
+It can also be added as a button on the object action list.
+To use this you must use the new jRollerDoctrineGenerator class in your generator.yml file instead of the default sfDoctrineGenerator.
 * version 0.1.3: THIS VERSION BRAKES PREVIOUS app.yml config.
 Modify the app.yml to make it more in line with "standard" plugins and add one new parameter: theme_dir to easily set external theme without changing jquery.
 Remove 2 themes to keep only one in the plugin (add your own in your web folder).
 * version 0.1.2: remove depreciated sfLoader inside UIHelper class.
 Add README.markdown.
 * version 0.1.1: README file fix and more documentation.
 Add [github repository](http://github.com/gestadieu/sfAdminThemejRollerPlugin/).